telekom/bdd-web-app/readme.md

 # jbehave-web-app

-This JBehave extension make automated acceptance tests for web applications much more easier!
-It integrates Selenium for frontend testing and REST-assured for interface testing into a common test data life cylce.
+This JBehave extension make automated acceptance tests for web applications much easier!
+It integrates Selenium for frontend testing and REST-assured for interface testing into a common test data lifecycle.
 The included sample project allows a quick introduction to the test framework.

 ## Features

-- JBehave Steps are automatic loaded by Spring.
-You have just to add the annotation @Steps
+- JBehave classes like stories or steps are automatic loaded by using annotations.
+- Access Selenium and REST-Assured in Spring context for uniform access.
-- Generic test data management integrated into the JBehave lifecycle by spring.
+- Enhanced test data management for web applications integrated into the JBehave lifecycle, so can easily use dynamic test data.
-- Access the WebDriver and Selenium-Page-Objects by Spring dependency injection.
-- Integration of WebDriver-manager for automatic WebDriver updates into the JBehave lifecycle.
+- Integration of WebDriver-manager for automatic WebDriver updates.
-- Use an own extension of Selenium-Web-Elements if you want.
-The Extension include useful additional methods like scroll to element or element exist.
-- Integration of REST-assured which is also available by Spring dependency injection.
+- Optional extension of Selenium-Web-Element with convenient functions and the possibility to add own extensions.
 - Creation of screenshots in case of errors and if desired after each step.

 ## Example project